GuanghuiMin/probabilistic_propagation_sir/README.md

 ## Results

-After execution of the code, there will generate a folder containing a trajectory plot
+After execution of the code, there will be a folder `./output` containing a trajectory plot

 ![sir_trajectories](./output/sir_trajectories.png)